-A comprehensive guide to CBD
+A Comprehensive Guide to CBD

 Cannabidiol (CBD) is a compound produced by the cannabis plant.
 It is what is known as a cannabinoid, or phytocannabinoid.

-There are many cannabinoids in cannabis with THC (or delta9 Tetrahydrocannabinol) and CBD being the most abundant.
+There are many cannabinoids in cannabis, with THC (or delta-9 Tetrahydrocannabinol) and CBD being the most abundant.
 With the relatively recent popularity of medicinal cannabis, the cannabis plant as a whole has undergone somewhat of a transformation.

 Due to a growing body of scientific research, CBD in particular is quickly gaining popularity and is headed toward mainstream acceptance.
 CBD oil is finding its way into a variety of products, from tinctures and drops to CBD-infused edibles and CBD balms, as well as a wide range of cosmetics.
 CBD oil is even becoming popular among pet owners who wish to help their pets live healthier lives.
 Other minor cannabinoids are also emerging with breathtaking speed.

 As its popularity increases, the volume of information grows along with it.
 Unfortunately, so does the volume of misinformation.
 Let’s take a deeper look at the cannabis plant in general, and more specifically CBD.